 On March 8, 2018, the court announced its verdict in the case, sentencing all but one of the 26 defendants to prison terms on “terrorism charges.”
 The court acquitted Muhterem Tanık while convicting Aksoy and Atilla Taş of “knowingly and willingly aiding an armed terrorist organization while not being part of its hierarchical structure.”

 The remaining defendants were given up to 7 years and 6 months in prison for “membership in a terrorist organization.”

 Aksoy was sentenced to 2 years and 1 month in prison, while Taş was given a sentence of 3 years 1 month and 15 days, but both will remain free pending the appeal process.
 The court, however, ruled to maintain their travel ban.

 On 13 November 2018, Aksoy received a notice ordering that he report to the Chief Public Prosecutor’s Office in 10 days for the execution of the prison sentence.
-On 20 November, Aksoy announced on his social media account that he was to be sent to prison on 22 November as per the appellate court verdict.
+On 20 November, Aksoy announced on social media that he was to be sent to prison on 22 November as per the appellate court verdict.

 On 4 January 2019, Aksoy was released on probation.

 On 26 April 2019, the Constitutional Court announced that its Plenary would take up Aksoy’s application, along with those filed on behalf of nine other journalists and press members, on 2 May 2019.

 At the end of the first day of deliberations, the top court ruled that Murat Aksoy’s pre-trial detention violated his right to personal liberty and security.
 The court rendered the decision through a majority vote.